Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 	- Customizable player movement and rotation speeds.
 	- Debug menu and dedicated debug binds to resolve issues on-the-fly.
 	- Equip favorited items/spells via cycling or through radial selection of hotkeyed items with the right stick.
+	- Exchange items between player 1 and companion players.
 	- Friendly fire toggleable per-player.
-	- Item exchange between P1 and P2-P4.
-	- Loot all grabbed items or all items in a container.
+	- Loot all grabbed items or all items from a targeted container or corpse.
 	- Menu border overlay color-coded to show which player is in control of open menus.
 	- Special action bind with a varying effect based on what weapons/magic the player has equipped.
 	- Teleport to other players.

 ... and more!

 ## [Build Steps and Tips]